checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

    git clone -c core.autocrlf=false https://github.com/checkedc/checkedc-llvm-project src
    ```

-3. The Checked C language tests live in a folder within `llvm\project`.
-Change
+3. The Checked C language header files and tests are stored in a folder within `llvm\project`.
-to the `src\llvm\projects\checkedc-wrapper` directory and clone the Checked C
+Change to the `src\llvm\projects\checkedc-wrapper` directory and clone the Checked C
 repo:

    ```